The-OpenROAD-Project/PcbRouter/README.md

 Output
 ```
-Routing results are in output/ folder
+Routing results are in the output/ folder
 ```

 ## License